 When you think of Dubai, you might imagine colossal towers, indoor ski resorts, luxury shopping malls—maybe even Carrie Bradshaw and her friends in the desert.
 But glitz and glamour aren’t all this Middle Eastern metropolis has to offer.
-See what you’ll discover on our newest tour of Dubai.
+See what you’ll discover on our tour of Dubai.

 Burj Khalifa vs. Al Fahidi Fort